Enalean/tuleap-documentation-en/languages/en/user-guide/wiki.rst

 Wiki Permissions
 ----------------

-By default, SYS\_PRODUCT\_NAME wikis are viewable and editable by any SYS\_PRODUCT\_NAME registered user.
+By default, |SYSPRODUCTNAME| wikis are viewable and editable by any
+|SYSPRODUCTNAME| registered user.

 While this is usually the best policy, some wikis should not be public.
-For those cases, SYS\_PRODUCT\_NAME offers a permission mechanism based on user groups, as for file releases (see ? and ?).
+For those cases, |SYSPRODUCTNAME| offers a permission mechanism based on user groups, as for file releases (see :ref:`users-groups` and :ref:`package-modification`).
 Permissions may be set at the wiki level, and apply to all pages, or at the page level, so that only selected pages are protected.

 Examples of Wiki Usage
 ----------------------

-Project Wikis hosted on SYS\_PRODUCT\_NAME may typically be used for many different purposes.
+Project Wikis hosted on |SYSPRODUCTNAME| may typically be used for many different purposes.
 The following examples are just suggestions:

 -  **Meeting minutes**: wikis are very convenient places to hold meeting